 Below are details of all the things I love in life including my producing projects, creative ideas, causes and the Spelling family legacy.

-'"Tina: The Tina Turner Musical" stars Adrienne Warren who won the 2021 Tony Award for Best Performance by an Actress in a Leading Role in a Musical.
-"Moulin Rouge!
-The Musical" won 10 Tony Awards in 2021 including Best Musical, Best Direction, and
+An earlier Broadway production now on tour is "Tina: The Tina Turner Musical," which starred Adrienne Warren, who won the 2021 Tony Award for Best Performance by an Actress in a Leading Role in a Musical.

 Some of Candy's past work as a Producer include several shows in 2019, "King Lear", "Hillary and Clinton" and “Tootsie".
 Earlier works include"The Iceman Cometh" and"Carousel" in 2018, "The Color Purple" in 2016, "Nice Work If You Can Get It" in